The Psychology of Political Violence

-Unlike social norms regarding other forms of bigotry, there are no social norms or standards that restrain open hostility toward people whose political views we don't share.
+In contrast to other forms of prejudice, there are no social norms or standards that restrain open hostility toward people whose political views we don't share.
 Unless this changes, it will not be long before we have no tolerance at all for anyone we say is wrong.
-And we can too easily come to believe that “man, when he is in error, has no rights of his own,” as Catholic philosopher, Jacques Maritain, warned in the 1950s.
+We can too easily come to believe that “man, when he is in error, has no rights of his own,” as Catholic philosopher, Jacques Maritain, warned in the 1950s.

 This is not empty rhetoric.
-We have already seen calls for limiting the rights of people whose speech we despise.
 Maritain understood the impulse to “impose truth by coercion.”
 We have seen what that looks like on campuses when expressing the wrong views results in administrative action or mob rule, and in business, where now expressing the wrong views can result in being fired.
-On a vastly different scale, we see what this looks like when the (unsuitably named) “Antifa,” use “black bloc” tactics in attempts to impose their “truth” through violence.
+On a vastly different scale, we see what this looks like when the (unsuitably named) “Antifa,” (for “anti-fascist”) use “black bloc” tactics (dressing in black and covering the face to avoid identification) in attempts to impose their “truth” through violence.
+We are outraged by abhorrent speech but not for calls to limit the rights of people whose speech we despise.

 The fundamental mistake we make is using tribal rather than civic norms in defining who counts as “us.”
 It is not that other people must be or think more like “us” to be less of a “them.”
-Instead, the more we expand our understanding of who counts as “us,” the less like “them” those other people appear.
+Instead, the more we expand our understanding of who counts as “us,” the less like “them” those other people will appear.
 Unless we enlarge our sense of “us,” and engage peacefully with our fellow Americans across our many divides and disagreements, the demise of our country will not be a result of any President, policy, or election; we, ourselves, will do the job.

 “If it were true that whoever knows or claims to know truth or justice cannot admit the possibility of a view different from his own, and is bound to impose his true view on other people by violence,” Maritain wrote, “then the rational animal would be the most dangerous of beasts.”